TechnoBureau/technobureau.github.io/_posts/2017/1/2017-01-01-complete-references-of-linux-system-users-and-groups.md

   - **-d --home \<home\_dir\>**

-    home\_dir will be used as the value for the user’s login directory
+    home\_dir will be used as the value for the user's login directory

       - Syntax :